-University of Connecticut (UCONN) - Connecticut Sea Grant and Connecticut Department of Economic and Community Development Office of the Arts
+University of Connecticut (UCONN) - Connecticut Sea Grant and Connecticut Department of Economic and Community Development (CT DECD) Office of the Arts

 Grants of up to $1,000 to Connecticut and New York artists for the production of new works addressing the marine and coastal environments of Connecticut or Long Island Sound.
 Funds may be used to cover the cost of supplies and other expenses associated with producing works of art, exclusive of payment of salary and travel.